 The purpose of this series was to add information to help novice woodworkers build a bench that they can use to help improve their skill level in the craft.
 With the exception of making the screws with the router powered threader this entire bench can be built using hand tools alone if that is your desire.

-Don’t let the fact I used some machines discourage you from building this bench if you don’t have access to them.
+Don’t let the fact that I used some machines discourage you from building this bench if you don’t have access to them.
 You could build this bench with the following hand tools: a rip handsaw, a tenon saw, a set of chisels, a drill (hand or power), a jack plane and a router plane (or powered router).
 You can order the dowels from Beall Tool and you can make the handles octagonal removing the requirement for a lathe.
 That’s not a very long list of tools.
 I guarantee that regardless of how you build this bench you will be a better craftsman for having built it – and you’ll have a great little portable bench to show off and use for years to come.

 If you have any questions about techniques I employed here or how to do a certain operation with a hand tool instead of a power tool just ask in the comments below and I’ll be happy to help out.